dev1ousss/be2_apifromspec/materials/02_CSharp_Samples.md

 }
 ```

-**Repositories** are used to work with databases (see Repository pattern).
-The repository level implements CRUD operations on data (CREATE, READ, UPDATE, DELETE).
+**Repositories** are used to work with databases (see Repository Pattern).
+The repository layer implements CRUD operations on data (CREATE, READ, UPDATE, DELETE).

 ```csharp
 public interface IExampleRepository